-The prison was given an inspection in November 2014 and the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in December 2018/January 2019 and the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Guys Marsh, Report on an announced inspection of HMP Guys Marsh (17, 18 December 2018, 7-11 January 2019)